pitastrudl/wekanwiki/FAQ.md

 * Not a Startup: We have zero budget.
 We have no exit plan.
 We have no investors.
 * Not have hired departments: There is no hired marketing team/hired development team/hired QA team

-## Why am I called a troll or spammer by somebody in issue comments?
+## Why am I called a troll by somebody in issue comments?
-* You want a feature, but you add thumbs down emoji reactions
+You want a feature, but you add thumbs down emoji reactions.
+You want priorities changed (we don't have priorities).
+You are providing contructive criticism.
+You think that free software includes free implemented features.

 ## Why am I called a spammer by somebody in issue comments?
-* ..
+You are adding comments like "+1 I can confirm this", "+1 It would be great to have this", "+1 This is the only feature for preventing for my company to move to Wekan."

+## Will my feature request be implemented?
+Being popular feature request does not mean that feature will be implemented.
+It just means that nobody has needed that feature so much to even try to implement it themselves and submit pull request, or find some depeloper and pay him/her to implement it and submit pull request.

 ## What is Wekan?
 As already explained in detail in our [Readme][], Wekan is an open-source _[kanban board][kanban]_ that lets you organize things in cards, and cards in lists.